viamrobotics/docs/docs/appendix/contributing.md

   {{% /expand %}}

 - **Tutorial**: A learning-oriented piece of content that functions as a lesson for the reader.
-A tutorial helps readers to learn skills by doing something meaningful and attainable.
+A tutorial helps readers to learn and apply skills by doing something meaningful and attainable.

   {{% expand "Click to view template" %}}